 Spike your sarsaparilla with a bold bourbon and mix up the fun rooster cocktail!
 This easy mixed drink recipe is a ton of fun and has all the charm, gold, and grit found in the movie that inspired it.

 The rooster cocktail was created by mixologists at Wild Turkey Bourbon for the remake release of "True Grit" in 2012.
 Named after the lead character, Rooster Cogburn, the drink definitely has that old western movie saloon feel.

 Adding cinnamon schnapps to the whiskey-sarsaparilla mix brings in a really nice flavor, too.
-Just be sure that it's the schnapps that you get some of that gold flake in your sudsy drink.
+If you pour Goldschläger, be sure to pour some of that gold flake into your sudsy drink.